Josh Warrington

 Josh Warrington (born 14 November 1990) is an English professional boxer.
-He is a two-time world featherweight champion, having held the IBF title between 2018 and 2022.
-At regional level, he held the British, Commonwealth, European and WBC International featherweight titles between 2013 and 2017.
-He made history in 2018 with his win over Lee Selby, making him the first male boxer from Leeds to win a major world title.
-As of October 2021, he is ranked as the world's fourth-best active featherweight by The Ring, fifth by the Transnational Boxing Rankings Board, and seventh by BoxRec.
+He is a two-time featherweight world champion, having held the International Boxing Federation (IBF) title twice between 2018 and 2022.

-In 2018, a documentary style movie filmed over two years called 'Fighting for a City' premiered.
-The film follows Warrington during his pursuit of winning the IBF title in his hometown at Elland Road Stadium, the home of Leeds United.
+In 2018, a documentary style movie filmed over two years called Fighting for a City premiered.
+The film follows Warrington during his pursuit of winning the IBF title in his home town at Elland Road Stadium, the home of Leeds United.

 Professional career

 Early career

-Warrington turned professional in 2009 and won on his professional debut against Wolverhampton's Delroy Spencer (11-89-3) in October before defeating Latvia's Pavels Senkovs (2-10-2), winning both four-round contests by 40-36 points decision.
+Warrington turned professional in 2009 and won on his professional debut against Wolverhampton's Delroy Spencer (11–89–3) in October before defeating Latvia's Pavels Senkovs (2–10–2), winning both four-round contests by 40–36 points decision.

-In 2010, Warrington won all three of his fights, defeating Danny McDermid (0-1), John Riley (0-0) and Youssef Al Hamidi (7-27-2), winning all of his four-round contests by points decision.
+In 2010, Warrington won all three of his fights, defeating Danny McDermid (0–1), John Riley (0–0) and Youssef Al Hamidi (7–27–2), winning all of his four-round contests by points decision.

-By the end of 2011, Warrington maintained his undefeated record with wins over Steve Gethin (11-56-3), Chris Riley (3-3-2), Marc Callaghan (19-21-1), Dougie Curran (5-8-1) and Ian Bailey (7-8), all by points decision.
+By the end of 2011, Warrington maintained his undefeated record with wins over Steve Gethin (11–56–3), Chris Riley (3–3–2), Marc Callaghan (19–21–1), Dougie Curran (5–8–1) and Ian Bailey (7–8), all by points decision.

-In the first half of 2012, Warrington defeated Dan Naylor (1-8) and Ibrar Riyaz (4-34-1) by points decision.
+In the first half of 2012, Warrington defeated Dan Naylor (1–8) and Ibrar Riyaz (4–34–1) by points decision.

-In November, Warrington won his first professional title after he defeated the previously unbeaten Dudley-born prospect Chris Male (11-0) by unanimous decision in a ten-round contest to win the vacant English featherweight title.
+In November, Warrington won his first professional title after he defeated the previously unbeaten Dudley-born prospect Chris Male (11–0) by unanimous decision in a ten-round contest to win the vacant English featherweight title.
 The fight took place at the Venue in Dudley on 9 November.

 Warrington vs. Speight

-On 22 March, Warrington made the first defence of his English featherweight title against former Southern Area super featherweight champion Jamie Speight (11-4).
-He won by unanimous decision over 10 rounds (scorecards of 100–91, 100–91, 100-90) when headlining a show at the Town Hall in Leeds.
+On 22 March, Warrington made the first defence of his English featherweight title against former Southern Area super featherweight champion Jamie Speight (11–4).
+He won by unanimous decision over 10 rounds (scorecards of 100–91, 100–91, 100–90) when headlining a show at the Town Hall in Leeds.

 Warrington vs. Bailey

-On 27 September, Warrington made the second defence of his English featherweight title after he defeated Southern Area featherweight champion Ian Bailey (9-14) by unanimous decision over 10 rounds.
+On 27 September, Warrington made the second defence of his English featherweight title after he defeated Southern Area featherweight champion Ian Bailey (9–14) by unanimous decision over 10 rounds.
 The scorecards read 100–91, 98–92, 100–90 in Warrington's favour.
 The fight took place at the Banqueting Suite at the Elland Road Stadium in Leeds.